 JSON vs YAML – What is JSON

-JSON has a standard format for data storing.
+JSON has a standard format for data storage.
 It stores data in key and value pairs.
-The records are separated by commas and both field names and strings are enclosed with double-quotes.
+The records are separated by commas and both field names and strings are enclosed with double quotes.
 Tons of platforms and channels like Google, WeChat, etc leverage JSON to communicate with client-side and server-side.
 One of the most popular applications is API data transfer.

 For more details regarding JSON converter, please check out this article

 YAML is the short name for yet another markup language.
 It uses three dashes (—) to indicate the start of a document and three dots (…) to indicate the end of a document.
 Unlike JSON, YAML uses indentations just like in Python to show the levels in the data.
 The key and value pairs are separated with a colon and the lists begin with a hyphen in YAML.
 And also YAML files are written with the extension YML in some places and both.YAML and.
 YML means the same file type.

 Take Newyork Times API for example.
 Its API specification documentation is in the YAML format.
 People can transfer the API spec information to others using YAML.